Pain · Principal posture

 No. The founder voice carries across both surfaces.
 The European register protects the principal.
 The US surface adds US-facing proof, US-facing case studies, US-facing pricing posture, and US-facing CTAs around the same founder voice.
 The founder does not become American.
 The proof architecture around the founder becomes legible to a US reader.
 The line between the two is the proof, not the person.

 A Market Entry Sprint stands up the US-facing surface line (hero, primary product pages, deck, outbound register) in six to ten weeks while leaving the European surface untouched.
 A Cross-Border Build runs full multi-channel US presence including paid landing-page architecture and sales enablement over three to six months.
 A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 They read both.
-UBS Global Family Office 2025 describes the US allocator class reading the home-market surface for register fit and the US-facing surface for commercial readiness.
-A firm with one European-only surface reads to the US allocator as not-yet-US-operating.
+The home-market surface shows register fit.
+The US-facing surface shows commercial readiness.
+A firm with one European-only surface can read as not yet operating in the US.
 A firm with two surfaces, clearly routed, reads as a firm with a European business and a US business under one roof.
-The diligence flag is the missing US surface, not the present European one.

-Inquiry through the contact form and a discovery conversation.
-Send the European site, the US-facing material if any exists, the deck, the last three stalled US threads, and any US channel activity (paid search, outbound, LinkedIn).
+Start with the inquiry form.
+Share the European site, the US-facing material if any exists, the deck, the last three stalled US threads, and any US channel activity such as paid search, outbound, or LinkedIn.
 Response within one business day.